AndrewLawrence/dCVnet/README.md

 predictors (*p*), especially where there may be uninformative or redundant predictors which the analyst isn't willing, or able, to remove.

-In an ideal world we would collect more observations (i.e. increase n), or better understand which predictors to include/exclude or how to best model them (i.e. reduce p), but this can be impractical/expensive.
+In an ideal world we would collect more observations (i.e. increase *n*), or better understand which predictors to include/exclude or how to best model them (i.e. reduce *p*), but this can be impractical/expensive.
-It is often a necessary step to justify funding for further research to increase n or reduce p.
-An analysis of limited data can help support this.
+It is often a necessary step to justify funding for further research to increase *n* or reduce *p*.
+An analysis of albeit limited data can help to support this.

 With few observations and many predictors several inter-related statistical problems arise and these become worse^[2](#fn2)^ with greater ratios